 Create any background (except the episode black one - since this does not work well with overlays) be in zone 1 and reset your zoom.

 @overlay SKY_02 opacity 1

-&overlay SKY shifts to 0 568 in 2 THEN overlay SKY shifts to 0 -1136 in 0 THEN overlay SKY shifts to 0 -1136 in 2 THEN overlay SKY shifts to 0 -568 in 2 THEN overlay SKY shifts to 0 0 in 2 loop infinite times
+&overlay SKY shifts to 0 568 in 2 THEN overlay SKY shifts to 0 -1136 in 0 THEN overlay SKY shifts to 0 -1136 in 2 THEN overlay SKY shifts to 0 -568 in 2 THEN overlay SKY shifts to 0 0 in 2 THEN overlay SKY shifts to 0 0 in 0 loop infinite times